akshayav316/FreelanceOS-AI-CRM/README.md

 ## 🚀 Getting Started

+Follow these steps to set up and run the project:

+1. Clone this repository or download the workflow files.
-1. Import the workflow JSON into n8n
+2. Import the workflow JSON files into your n8n instance.

-2. Configure
+3. Configure the required credentials:
    - Gmail

-- OpenAI
+   - OpenAI API
    - Google Sheets
+4. Update the workflow with your own API keys and spreadsheet IDs.

-3. Execute the workflow
+5. Execute the workflow and test the automation.

+> **Note:** This project requires a configured n8n environment and valid API credentials for all connected services.

 📥 AI Email Processing Workflow